 Sunday July 21, 2019, 5:00 P.M. – Saturday July 27, 2019, 10:00 A.M.

 This retreat will provide an opportunity to honor the word as we write together in a creative community and away from our daily distractions.
-A supportive environment, plenty of writing time, input from experienced authors, prayer, and opportunities for writing workshops, socials, and recreation in the Northwoods will offer the inspiration and energy you need to make progress on the writing project you bring along – or simply get started putting words on the page.
+A supportive environment, plenty of writing time, input from experienced authors, prayer, and opportunities for writing Programs, socials, and recreation in the Northwoods will offer the inspiration and energy you need to make progress on the writing project you bring along – or simply get started putting words on the page.

 John Davis, Jr.